 This simple Instant Pot Mexican Rice recipe is so easy to make and is seriously just as good as the rice at your favorite Mexican restaurant!
-Fluffy rice and flavorful salsa come together in your pressure cooker for a quick and easy side dish any day of the week.
+Fluffy rice and flavorful salsa come together in your pressure cooker for a quick side dish any day of the week.
 Pair it with your favorite Mexican dinners like tacos, enchiladas, or fajitas for a fabulous meal!

 Instant Pot Mexican Rice Recipe